nlp-group-project/.github/profile/README.md

 ## Project Description
-This is a Natural Language Processing project that undertakes the task of predicting the main coding language used in repositories.
+This is a Natural Language Processing project that undertakes the task of predicting the main coding language of repositories using their README files.
 In particular, we have chosen to go through 100+ repositories that are related to shoes and are the "most starred".
 It is being conducted at Codeup, Data Science programme, Noether cohort, March 2023.

 ## Project Goals